alxga/Insight-2020A/README.md

 ## Implementation and Source Files and Folders

-The tool is implemented as a set of scripts for Python 3 and Bash.
+The tool is implemented as a set of scripts for Python 3.
 Frontend, in addition, contains some HTML, CSS, and Javascript files.
 The folder structure is described as follows

 File or Package | Role
 ---- | ----